pointblue/r-env/README.md

 for the file.
 Select the option to install the missing packages.
   2. If you do not see this prompt for some reason, alternatively run the `install.R` file to install all necessary packages.
-8. Use `Ctrl + A` on your keyboard to select the entire content of the file, then use the "Run" button or `Ctrl + Enter` to run the selected code.
+8. Use `Ctrl + A` on your keyboard to select the entire contents of the `myscript.R` file, then use the "Run" button or `Ctrl + Enter` to run the selected code.
 9. You will see the output of the `head()` function from the `.csv` you downloaded.